-- Malignant tumours are cancerous.
-They can spread to other parts of your body and invade surrounding tissues.
-This can cause tumours to develop in other areas of your body, called secondary tumours.
+Cancer cells can invade surrounding tissues.
+They can also spread to form secondary tumours in other parts of your body.
 This spreading process is called metastasising, and you may hear secondary tumours being referred to as metastatic cancer.
-Malignant tumours usually grow faster than benign tumours.

-The symptoms of cancer can vary widely depending on the specific type you have.
-There are, however, certain symptoms to look out for.
+The symptoms of cancer can vary widely depending on the specific type you have, but there are certain symptoms to look out for.
+These include the following.

-- A new lump in any area of your body.
-For example in women, a lump in your breast, or in men, a lump in your testicle.
+- A new lump in any area of your body – for example in women, a lump in your breast, or in men, in your testicle.

-- Any unusual bleeding.
-For example blood in your urine, vomit or faeces.
+- Any unusual bleeding – for example blood in your urine, vomit or faeces (stool).